 Use this method when the batch size is within the above limits.
 For instructions on exporting larger batches, scroll down to Export with iTunes.

 - On Gallery or Album screen, tap Select > Tap thumbnails of photos.
 They will get check marked.

 - Select “Save X Items” (Red arrow in the screenshot above): This saves to Photos app on your iPhone or iPad, PicScanner folder.
 No internet is needed.
-If you do have wi-fi, and have enabled iCloud /Photostream, photos also sync to Photos app on your computer and other iOS devices.
+If you have wi-fi and have enabled iCloud, photos also sync to Photos app on your computer and other iOS devices.

 The options below require an internet connection.
 If using mobile data, data charges may apply.

-- Message: After attaching photos, you can also add a text message and send.
+- Message: Attach photos, then add a text message and send.

 - Email: Ensure email is set up on your iPhone or iPad.
 This option is OK for a few photos, but don’t attach too many: Most email programs limit the size of attachments or reduce file size.
 Don’t transfer to computer by emailing photos to yourself.
 Do it via iCloud, iTunes or other cloud services.

-- Facebook: The Evil Empire limits us to posting a maximum of 10 photos at a time.
+- Facebook limits us to posting a maximum of 10 photos at a time.
 If you select more, it will only post the first ten.
 Facebook obviously knows a thing or two about the attention spans of its users!

 - WhatsApp, Instagram, Twitter: Similar to Messages, but these services only allow one photo to be attached.
 If you select multiple photos, these options will be greyed out.